STFleming/verilator-vis/README.md

 ```
 This can then be parsed and the JavaScript libraries provided can be used to render it on the webpage.

+## Setting up
+1. Clone this repositiory with

 ## Running the example
 To run the simple FIFO example type the following: